 Unwanted or uninvited sexual remarks, gestures, sounds and actions that make a person feel unsafe, degraded or uncomfortable, even if the harasser claims to have been only joking.

 Sexual harassment creates a frightening or hostile school or work environment.
-Women and girls are usually targets of harassment.
+Women and girls often experience sexual harassment more than men and boys.

 Some examples are: